KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Appearance.md

 ### Views

-KeyboardKit Pro has a ``KeyboardThemePreview`` that you can use to preview themes in Xcode or display themes to the user.
+KeyboardKit Pro has a ``KeyboardThemeLivePreview`` that you can use to preview themes in Xcode or display themes to the user.
 It will render a system keyboard with full interation, which means that it's quite heavy to render.
 You can use the more lightweight ``KeyboardThemeButtonPreview`` to preview many themes at the same time.

 ### License Requirements